5 EASY Ways – How To Cook Eggs In The Microwave

 1. Spray the inside of a microwave-safe container with non-stick cooking spray.

-2. Crack the eggs into the container, discarding the shells.
-Stir gently with a fork until the eggs are just mixed.
+2. Crack your eggs into the container, discarding the shells.
+Stir gently with a fork until your eggs are just mixed.
+If using egg whites, separate the yolks and mix until they look uniform.

 4. Cover the top of the container with plastic wrap.